ONLINE CRIMES LAWYER

 If you were arrested for online solicitation, solicitation of a minor, distribution of child pornography or sexting in Maryland or Washington, D.C., contact the Law Office of Daniel J. Wright.
 We will aggressively protect your rights with strong, nonjudgmental criminal defense representation.

 Online Solicitation Charges:

 In most states, this charge entails the exchange of a sex act for money or something else of value.
 In the internet age, solicitation for prostitution is happening less and less on street corners and darkened alleys, but rather in various websites and online platforms — for example, Craigslist and Backpage.com.

 For prosecutors to charge you with solicitation, they do not need to prove that you actually handed over compensation for a sex act.
 Rather, solicitation is the attempt to establish an agreement for exchanging compensation for sexual relations.
 This means, they only need to prove just that you offered or agreed to participate in this kind of activity in some way.
 In our modern age, this usually comes in the form of online comments, messages through a website, instant messages, and of course, emails.

 Soliciting a minor online can actually encompass a various different crimes.
 The specific offense with which you are charged depends on the actual facts of the case, including the purpose of your communications with the minor, the minor’s age of the minor, and the end results of the communications.

-Speak with an experience attorney today discuss your specific charges surrounding the solicitation of a minor today.
+Speak with an attorney experienced in Online Crimes Rockville, MD residents know about today discuss your specific charges surrounding the solicitation of a minor today.
 There are many factors to consider in a case of this kind, and having a professional examine your case helps you understand and maintain your rights.

 Experienced, Effective Defenses Against Computer Crime, Cybercrime and Sex Crimes Charges